 “The City of Eugene recognizes the multitude of benefits that trees and forests can provide urban residents and the role cities can play to help conserve, restore, and sustainably manage forests.
 I am excited for Eugene to participate in this important initiative and collaborate to share, learn and grow.”

 Mayor of Eugene

 Eugene is known for its dedication to environmental sustainability and stewardship.
-Consistent with our community’s values, the Eugene Water and Electric Board and the City of Eugene look for opportunities to reduce the impact on the environment and protect energy and water resources for generations to come.
-Caring about community well-being and protecting the environment go hand-in-hand with trees and forests being a critical link.
-Cities4Forests provides the network to help Eugene residents understand the importance that trees and forests have for water quality and helps strengthen the connection residents have to urban forests and environmental sustainability.
+Consistent with the community’s values, the Eugene Water and Electric Board and the City of Eugene look for opportunities to reduce the impact on the environment and protect energy and water resources for generations to come.
+Caring about community well-being and protecting the environment go hand-in-hand, with trees and forests being a critical link.
+Cities4Forests provides the network to help Eugene residents understand the importance that trees and forests have for water quality and strengthens the connection residents have to urban forests and environmental sustainability.

 In addition to regular pruning, tree care, and emergency response, the Urban Forestry Work Group is involved in many projects aimed at improving the urban forest.
 Through partnerships, planning, and outreach, the group is furthering the sustainability of the urban forest.
 These projects help mitigate risks and maximize the benefits of the urban forest, with the goal of equitable distribution of ecosystem services.

-As the City of Eugene continues to lose canopy cover it is imperative that we take steps to protect trees in public, private, and natural areas.
-In order to preserve ecosystem services and provide equitable benefits to all residents of Eugene, we need to increase the canopy cover which will help to make Eugene a more resilient and livable city.
+As the City of Eugene continues to lose canopy cover, it is imperative that it takes steps to protect trees in public, private, and natural areas.
+In order to preserve ecosystem services and provide equitable benefits to all its residents, Eugene needs to increase the canopy cover, which will help to make it a more resilient and livable city.